 Over the last few years the concept of rewilding has grown in popularity, with the movement gathering momentum in the wider environmental arena.
 De-extinction, however, appears to be less well known in general ecological and conservation circles.
 Consequently, the word ‘de-extinction’ within the title of Britt Wray’s book, is likely to make you sit up straight in your chair and pay attention; it is difficult not to conjure up images of Jurassic Park.

-Canadian Author, Wray is quick to clarify what is meant by de-extinction; she explains it as:
+Canadian Author, Wray, is quick to clarify what is meant by de-extinction: